chenweikai/3PSDF/data_generation/README.md

 ./gen_3psdf_samples input.obj output.sdf output_recon.obj output_sample_points.ply octree_depth [default=9] flag_writeSDF [default=1] flag_recon_3PSDF [default=1] flag_writePLY [default=1]"
 ```

-`input.obj`: file name of the input mesh for computing its corresponding 3PSDF field.
+`input.obj`: file name of the input mesh for computing its corresponding 3PSDF field and training data.

 `output.sdf`: file name of the output `.sdf` file.
 It should be provided no matter whether you would like to generate it or not.

-`output_recon.obj`: file name of the input mesh for computing its corresponding 3PSDF field.

-`input.obj`: file name of the input mesh for computing its corresponding 3PSDF field.
+If you choose not to generate it (flag_writeSDF set as 0), the specified `output.sdf` will not be generated.

+`output_recon.obj`: file name of the output obj mesh that is reconstructed from the generated 3PSDF field.
+It should be provided no matter whether you would like to generate it or not.
+If you choose not to generate it (flag_recon_3PSDF set as 0), the specified `output_recon.obj` will not be generated.

+`output_sample_points.ply`: file name of the output point cloud that is the sampling points of training data.
+It should be provided no matter whether you would like to generate it or not.
+If you choose not to generate it (flag_writePLY set as 0), the specified `output_sample_points.ply` will not be generated.

+`octree_depth`: the depth of the octree that is used to generate sampling points.
+The larger the depth, the more accurate is the 3PSDF reconstruction.

 `flag_writeSDF`: whether to generate `.sdf` file (currenlty can be viewed in any text editor for illustration purpose, you are welcomed to customized it into a binary format for acceleration) that encodes the raw training samples for 3PSDF learning.
 By default, it is set to 1 to activate sdf generation; it is disabled when set to 0.